Design and Characterization of a Phonon-Mediated Cryogenic Particle Detector with an eV-Scale Threshold and 100 keV-Scale Dynamic Range: Introduction

 The organization of this paper is as follows.
 In Section~\ref{sec:det}, we briefly review the components of the energy resolution model for a generic athermal phonon detector.
 In Section~\ref{sec:design}, we apply this resolution model to the detector geometry discussed in this paper and discuss a new detector response model used to optimize the dynamic range (described in detail in Appendix~\ref{app:DR}).
-In Section~\ref{sec:expsetup}, we discuss the experimental setups in which this device was tested and event reconstruction algorithms employed, and in Section~\ref{sec:char} we combine the results of those tests to compare the performance to the detector response model.
-In Section~\ref{sec:perf}, we discuss the performance of the event reconstruction algorithms for those near threshold and at high energy.
+In Section~\ref{sec:expsetup}, we discuss the experimental setups in which this device was tested and in Section~\ref{sec:char} we combine the results of those tests to compare the performance to the detector response model.
+We present the event reconstruction algorithms employed in Section~\ref{sec:recon} and discuss their performance for events near threshold and at high energy in Section~\ref{sec:perf}.
 Finally, we summarize the main findings of this paper in Section~\ref{sec:conclusion}.